 Pretty much all water is home to various sorts of microbes and bacteria.
 Generally, these microbes and bacteria don’t cause us much trouble, and when it comes to the eyes, our natural system does a pretty good job of flushing most anything out that might make its way in.
 This is a daily occurrence even during something like showering.

 But, when you wear contacts, that provides a foreign surface for microbes to grab onto.
 One microbe sometimes present in water is something called Ancanthamoeba, which, if it’s able to grab onto a contact and stay in your eye, can cause a really severe type of eye infection called Acanthamoeba keratitis.
 It’s super painful and can even result in permanent vision loss or even the need for a corneal transplant, so it’s a big deal.
 [Source]

-Even the United States’ Centers for Disease Control (CDC), Food and Drug Administration (FDA), and plenty of other agencies recommend that contacts never be worn when you’re anywhere in water; swimming, showering, using a hot tub, and yes — snorkeling.
+Even the United States’ Centers for Disease Control (CDC), Food and Drug Administration (FDA), and plenty of other agencies recommend that contacts never be worn when you’re anywhere in water; swimming, diving, showering, using a hot tub, and yes — snorkeling.
 Serious problems are rare, but they do happen and it’s just smart to avoid the possibility altogether.
 [Source]

 If you wear hard or gas-permeable lenses and dive underwater, the added pressure of the water above you can interact with the lenses in a way that may cause pain, blurry vision, the contacts getting stuck to your eye, scratching your cornea, or plenty of other problems that either just hurt or can even injure your eye.
 [Source]